carpentries-incubator/rapid-usability-tutorial/CONTRIBUTING.md

 ## Contributing

 This lesson was initially developed with grant funding from the [Alfred P. Sloan Foundation](https://sloan.org/).
-The [STRUDEL project](https://strudel.science/), [Superbloom Design](https://superbloom.design/), and [The Carpentries](https://carpentries.org/) collaborated to create it with support from the [US-RSE user experience working group](https://us-rse.org/wg/ux/). **The continued development and maintenance of this lesson is an open, collaborative endeavor and we invite you to become a contributor.**
+The [STRUDEL project](https://strudel.science/) at Lawrence Berkeley National Lab, [Superbloom Design](https://superbloom.design/), and [The Carpentries](https://carpentries.org/) collaborated to create it with support from the [US-RSE user experience working group](https://us-rse.org/wg/ux/). **The continued development and maintenance of this lesson is an open, collaborative endeavor and we invite you to become a contributor.**

 ### Contributors
 Thanks go to current and past contributors: